-I'm back to talking about one of the mysteries of Cornwall again today.
-This the county where I live in England and this post is about the Mystery of the Trevethy Quoit Stones.
-My wife and I recently visited the quoit (6 Oct 2010) and snapped the photos in this post.
+I'm featuring one of the mysteries of Cornwall again today.
+I live in Cornwall, England and this post is about the Mystery of the Trevethy Quoit Stones.

 Part of the mystery of this ancient monument is the fact that even the experts can't be absolutely sure as to why the stones were erected in this particular way.
 The debate takes place because of their age.
 Estimates put this at around 3500BC.
 Though I did see one report that dated them even further back to 6000BC.
 But, whatever, they are definitely 5000 years old, which puts them on a par with the likes of the much more famous Stonehenge.